spandit812/docker-commands/dockerfile-example.md

 RUN npm install express
 RUN npm install redis@3.1.2
 </pre>

 But this way, it will create 3 layers. so better to reduce the number of lines in the Dockerfile.

+---

+<pre>If any another container, having FROM node:4-slim, use the same layer as the another container</pre>